Substance use - prescription drugs

 Types of opioids and their street names include:

 When used to get high, opioids cause a person to feel relaxed and intensely happy.
-As street drugs, they come as powder, pills or capsules, syrup.
+As street drugs, they come as powder, pills or capsules, or syrup.
 They can be swallowed, injected, smoked, put into the rectum, or inhaled through the nose (snorted).

 Harmful effects of opioids on the body include: